potassco/telingo/README.md

 The following example modifies the above program to encode that the gun breaks if there were two shots without loading the gun.
-Furthermore, its last integrity constraint selects traces where the loaded gun was not shoot because it is broken.
+Furthermore, its last integrity constraint selects traces where the loaded gun did not shoot because it broke.

 ```
 #program dynamic.